Hall algebra approach to Drinfeld's presentation of quantum loop algebras: Relations in

 \section{Relations in $\mathbf{DH}(\Coh(\mathbb{X}))$}

-We will prove all the Drinfeld relations in this section.
-In the last section we have proved the relations in $\mathbf{H}(\Coh(\mathbb{X}))$, thus dually the relations in $\mathbf{H}^{-}(\Coh(\mathbb{X}))$ are also satisfied.
-So we focus on the relations where the elements in both the positive and negative part are involved.
+We prove all the Drinfeld relations in this section.
+In the last section we have proved the relations in $\mathbf{H}(\Coh(\mathbb{X}))$.
+In the same way we can prove the relations in $\mathbf{H}^{-}(\Coh(\mathbb{X}))$.
+So we focus on the relations involving both positive and negative elements.